hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 }
 ```

-As we can see here, `key1` changed his value three times, in blocks 4, 5, 6.
+As we can see here, `key1` changed its value three times, in blocks 4, 5, and 6.

-> Please note that `version` json object in result contains only `block_num`, but no `tx_num`.
-It is because `tx_num` in our example is equals to zero and thus omitted as empty field during serializing a protobuf object to json.
+> Please note that the `version` JSON object in the result contains only `block_num`, but no `tx_num`.
+This is because `tx_num` in our example equals to zero and is therefore omitted as an empty field during serializing a protobuf object to JSON.
-Now lets query `key3` history, using same GET query, but will replace `key1` with `key3` as parameter.
+Now let's query the history of `key3`, using the same GET query, but replacing `key1` with `key3` as the parameter.

 **Sign query**
 ```sh